Disability / Disability discrimination / Discrimination

 Examples of reasonable adjustments could be:

-• a shop that provides an access ramp or a lift so everyone can enter
+- A request to provide an access ramp or a lift so everyone can enter a shop

-• a bank that provides a portable induction loop for people with hearing aids.
+- a request to a bank to be given a portable induction loop for people with hearing aids

 Not making reasonable adjustments for disabled people is discrimination.